OlgaUtochka/Nuitrack-docs/docs/UnityBasic_page.md

 3. Create an empty C\# Script: **Create C\# Script** by right-clicking in the Project tab.

 4. To get information about joints, we first need to detect the user.
-First, let\'s check whether the user is in the frame or not using the *CurrentUserTracker.CurrentUser! = 0* condition.
-The result will be displayed as a \'User found\' or \'User not found\' message, which is stored in the *message* variable and displayed by the *OnGUI()* method.
+First, let's check whether the user is in the frame or not using the ```CurrentUserTracker.CurrentUser! = 0``` condition.
+The result will be displayed as a 'User found' or 'User not found' message, which is stored in the ```message``` variable and displayed by the ```OnGUI()``` method.
 See the link at the end of the document to learn more about Execution Order of Event Functions.

 ```cpp
 using UnityEngine;